10 Mobility-Impaired & Disability-Friendly Vapes

 This photo shows an exploded view of a traditional vape pen with all the parts labelled

 Traditional vape designs are complex.
 They often require dismantling of the tank to for tricky access for coil changing and to top up vape juice.
-Vape pen kits are also much heavier and more prone to breaking if dropped.
+Vape pen kits can be heavier and more prone to breaking if dropped.
 They charge very slowly and require you to press a button to activate them.

 A photo showing an exploded view of a modern pod vape kit